scythemenace/Recalc/README.md

 The products main emphasis has always been to motivate users to practice as much as they can and we hope this solves a lot of problems!

 <hr height="1px" width="100%">

+<p align = "center">If you've read this far and somehow missed the 'view project' button you can <a href="https://cs1xd3.online/ShowModulePublish?modulePublishId=6e20c5d4-51db-445c-8183-8647fbb28cf1"click here</a> to view our app</p>

 <h3 align = "center">Made with :heart:</h3>
 <h4 align = "center">(Team L1G2)</h4>